-Yet, many students, who are otherwise inclined to answer a question correctly, take a look at the incorrect answer choices, and then allow their minds to wander, arguing to themselves that these answer choices could be correct if this or that was the case.
-Any time you catch yourself doing this type of thinking, know that you are on the wrong track.
-This mindset means that you are about to make an assumption!
+Yet, many students, who are otherwise inclined to answer a question correctly, take a look at the incorrect answer choices and allow their minds to wander, arguing to themselves that these answer choices could be correct if this or that was the case.
+Any time you catch yourself thinking this way, know that you are on the wrong track.
+This mindset means that you will make an assumption!

 Correct answer choices can always be supported—every single word of them—with direct evidence from the passage.
 In order to avoid falling for wrong answers, ask yourself what is wrong with the answer choices, rather than what is right with them.
 For example, is there a word like ‘every’ or ‘always’ that makes an answer choice too extreme to be correct?

 Another way to avoid falling for a wrong answer choice is to read the question, and then come up with an answer in your head before looking at the actual answer choices.
 Then, when you do take a look at the answer choices, match the answer that you came up with on your own to whatever answer choice is closest to it.
 Most times, you’ll be right on the mark—and you won’t have had your thinking polluted by the temptations of the wrong answer choices.

 Read Some Jane Austen Or Henry James

 Reading some pre-1920s literature—for example, Jane Austen or Henry James–will familiarize you with the older style of writing you might encounter on the Fiction and History passages.